- Topics: Shrubs Fact Sheets | Zamiaceae (taxonomic family) | Cycad

-The rigid, woody, medium-green foliage of cardboard plant emerges from a large underground storage root and forms a loose, spreading, symmetrical rosette (Fig. 1).
+The rigid, woody, medium-green foliage of cardboard plant emerges from a large underground storage root and forms a loose, spreading, symmetrical rosette.
 Providing a tropical landscape effect, cardboard plant's mounding growth habit is ideally suited for use in containers or as a specimen.
 Several can be planted together for a lush, tropical effect.
-They also create a dramatic effect when mass-planted in a shrub border, eventually reaching to six or eight feet tall.
-Plant on three- to five-foot centers to create a mass planting.
+They also create a dramatic effect when mass-planted in a shrub border, eventually reaching to 6 or 8 feet tall.
+Plant on 3- to-5-foot centers to create a mass planting.

 Scientific name: Zamia furfuracea